Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 * Integrating with [LDAP](installation-setupauth.html#ldap) or [Active Directory](installation-setupauth.html#ad) where you see `ldaps://`
 * Securing communication between agents and the Contrast application

+The following examples are intended to help describe workflows in which SSL could be used, as well as the possible commands for implementation and debugging.

 ## Keytool

-### Create a Keystore And Keypair
+### Create a KeyStore And KeyPair

-The command below will create a new keystore (if one does not exist), keypair and an alias called "teamserver".
+The following command will create a new KeyStore (if one doesn't exist), KeyPair and an alias called "`teamserver`.

 ```
 keytool -genkeypair \